shintoo/CQuence/README.md

 To update from a previous version, uninstall, clone, and reinstall.

-Link the library to your programs with `-lcquence -lm` at compile time.
+Link the library to your programs with `-lcq` at compile time.

 ## Interface
 CQuence interacts with sequences stored in the FASTA file format.